mikesmithgh/kitty-scrollback.nvim/README.md

 > [!IMPORTANT]\
 > v2.0.0 has breaking changes and requires steps to properly migrate from v1.X.X.
 >
-> You can ignore this section if you have not previously installed any verions of kitty-scrollback.nvim
+> You can ignore this section if you have not previously installed any version of kitty-scrollback.nvim

 <details>